gakimball/taswell-ipsum/README.md

 Taswell Ipsum
 =============

-One front-end developers loving tribute to Giant Bomb's Ryan Davis.
+One front-end developer's loving tribute to Giant Bomb's Ryan Davis.
 Immortalize @taswell in your designs, prototypes, wireframes, mockups, etc. with this lipsum generator.

 Submit quotes
 -------------